Waterproof & Breathability Guide

 Waterproof Ratings:

 • 5,000mm: The minimum rating for a jacket to be called rainproof.
-However, it won't stand up to much more than a light shower.
+However, it won't stand up to much more than light showers.

 • 10,000mm – 15,000mm: Withstands most downpours and rain, but will soak through over time, such as sitting in the saddle for extended periods or working outdoors in wet conditions.